asynts/learn-zig/notes/0001_small-questions.md

     -   It seems to automatically grab tests in all other included files.
         However, this seems to be a bit inconsistent, I should verify this.

--   When is `pub` applicable, in a compilation unit?

 -   How does Zig handle compilation units in general, what can be compiled in parallel.
     Does `build.zig` use parallelism?

 -   How to test if something is an error without checking for explicit error?

--   In the standard library there are a ton of functions that end in `*Z`.
-    What are these functions used for?

 -   Is there something like an efficient string builder?